Minimal Free Resolutions of the Tangent Cones of Gorenstein Monomial Curves: Hilbert Function

-In this section, we give the minimal graded free resolution and Hilbert function of the tangent cone of $C$, if $C$ is a Gorenstein non-complete intersection monomial curve in $\mathbb{A}^4$ as in Case 1(a).
+In \cite{arslan-mete}, Arslan and Mete showed that the Hilbert function is non-decreasing for local Gorenstein rings with embedding dimension four associated to non-complete intersection monomial curve $C$ in all above cases.
+In this section, we compute the Hilbert function of the tangent cone of $C$, if $C$ is a Gorenstein non-complete intersection monomial curve in $\mathbb{A}^4$ as in Case 1(a).
 For the other aforementioned cases, one can get similar results.